-I keep a list of all the possible topics to write about on a Notion page in checklists format (so that I can check it if it’s completed).
+I keep a list of all the topic ideas to write about on a Notion page in checklists format (so that I can check it once it gets completed).

-However, that’s not the only list that I keep organized.
-I also create a to-do list consisting of high priority topic(s) to write about and other important tasks that need to be done soon.
+However, that’s not the only list that I keep to stay organized.
+I also create a to-do list consisting of the high-priority topics to write about.

 My Writing Process